 And sign up for dining rewards while you’re at it because you never know when you’ll get some extra miles in your account – especially if you live in a mid-sized to large city.

 In This Post

-As far as cards go… where to begin?
+But as far as cards go… where to begin?

-Dammit, the best card to start with really is the Chase Sapphire Preferred.
+Dang it, the best card to start with really is the Chase Sapphire Preferred.

 Why I recommend the Chase Sapphire Preferred

 - Easy, daily bonus categories (2X points per $1 spent on travel and dining)